 He stared into the distance with those scared eyes.
-‘I don’t remember.’
+‘It doesn’t matter.’

 Aoife shook him, ‘Dad!
 Remember!
 It was in the pub and -’

-Dad pretended nothing had happened.
-‘It doesn’t matter.’
-He stood up, knocking Aoife off his lap and hurried upstairs.
-‘You two need to do your homework.’
+Dad shouted, ‘Just stop!’
+He stood up, knocking Aoife off his lap and almost ran upstairs.

-Once it was dark and Dad had finally gone to sleep, we stood in the upstairs hall and shivered in our pyjamas, but not from the cold.
-I asked her, ‘Did you do -‘
+Once it was dark and Dad had finally gone to sleep, me and Aoife stood in the upstairs hall and shivered in our pyjamas, but not from the cold.
+I asked her, ‘Did you do that?’